jaredfaris/ootrain/testing/01_slide.md

 * CI ensures our code is always building.
 * It forces us to not leave code in a broken state, which can hamper other devs
 * It's better than waiting until someone does a build/release before a QA or production release
-* Public humliation encouages faster repair from a broken state!
+* Public humiliation encourages faster repair from a broken state!

 !SLIDE smbullets small
 # Code Coverage #
 * We generate code coverage reports in our CI process.
 Look at them.
 * You can also run dotCover locally while you write your code.
-* If your tests are overlooking code, it's possible you haven't throught through all the complications.
+* If your tests are overlooking code, it's possible you haven't thought through all the complications.
 * A good goal is 80%+ coverage - not all code needs it but all business logic should have it.